-For different reasons at the time, 2019 started with the hope of new beginnings for us both.
+2019 started with the hope of new beginnings.

-Our land hunt began as most do with hours spent on the internet trawling through property and auction sites.
+The land hunt began, as most do, with hours spent on the internet trawling through property and auction sites.
 Eventually, patience and persistence paid off when we were fortunate enough to acquire this land in Willington.
-We could immediately see the scope for a land management project that would not only satisfy our meditative needs but would also benefit the local community and the longer-term environmental needs of the area.
+We could immediately see the scope for a land management project that would not only satisfy our meditative needs but would also benefit the local community and the longer-term environmental needs of the area

 The land itself has been associated with an historic Danish encampment, then later it was part of a larger agricultural estate through which (later still) the Bedford to Cambridge rail link once ran.

 In the mid 20th century, as the rail line fell into decline, the land was excavated for gravel

 and sand, before being roughly filled in and once again used for casual agriculture.